-An elegant day at the races: Ascot Racecourse, flat season and horses
+An elegant day at Ascot Racecourse during flat season

-Ascot racecourse is one of those venues that you must see, and do, if just once in your lifetime.
-And Ascot racecourse, Flat Season, is the time of year to take in the festivities, and all without a strict dress code.
+Ascot racecourse is one of those venues that you should visit, if just once in your lifetime.
+Flat Season is an ideal time of year, as you can enjoy all the action, just without the strict dress code.

 FOLLOWING THE RIVERA

-There are also plenty of stalls to buy Ascot souvenirs, or other edible goods if you’d like to take something back for loved ones.
+There are also plenty of stalls to buy souvenirs, or other edible goods if you’d like to take something home.

 I’m a complete newbie to horse racing, and if you’d like to bet, I recommend buying tokens online.
 There are 2 reasons why I suggest this: